PawseySC/using-nimbus/_episodes/04-making-keypairs.md

 ## Installing keypairs
 Store your private key in a safe place!

-### If you are using JupyterHub
+### Keypairs with JupyterHub
-We need to move your .pem file to JupyterHub.
-Your instructor will discuss at this point.
+From JupyterHub, click on the upload file button, select the key you just generated in the Nimbus web interface, and upload it.
+We will need this file later to connect to our instance (virtual machine).

-### If you are using Windows with PuTTY
+> ### If you are using Windows with PuTTY
-1. Open PuTTYgen (All Apps -> Putty -> Puttygen)
+> 1. Open PuTTYgen (All Apps -> Putty -> Puttygen)
-2. Click on the LOAD button.
+> 2. Click on the LOAD button.
-3. Select the .pem file you just downloaded from the Nimbus Dashboard.
+> 3. Select the .pem file you just downloaded from the Nimbus Dashboard.
 If you cannot see your .pem file , select "All Files" instead of "Putty Private Key Files" from the dropdown bottom menu.
-4. Set a new passphrase and confirm it for your private key.
+> 4. Set a new passphrase and confirm it for your private key.
-5. Click on the "Save private key" button and give it the name you prefer.
+> 5. Click on the "Save private key" button and give it the name you prefer.
+{: .solution}

 ### If you are using Linux / Mac / Unix
 If you used Nimbus to make the keypair, you should move the downloaded .pem file somewhere where you can find it later.